Understanding the Difference Between SPM and ICM for Better Decisions

 • Ensures fair payouts across all levels of the sales team

 Finance departments benefit from ICM’s ability to align payouts with profitability.
-It aids in budget management by ensuring commissions reflect actual sales performance and business goals.
+It aids budget management by ensuring commissions reflect actual sales performance and business goals.

 HR professionals find ICM useful for managing diverse commission plans.
 It adapts to various structures, ensuring fair payouts across all levels of the sales team.